-The whole-school campaigns to increase the proportion of paper that is used on both sides before it is recycled (page 1) and encouraging the use of reusable lunch and drinks containers (page 2) are both great ways to integrate your Eco-Schools work into the curriculum.
+The whole-school campaigns to increase the proportion of paper that is used on both sides before it is recycled (page 1) also encouraging the use of reusable lunch containers and drinks bottles (page 2) are great ways to integrate your Eco-Schools work into the curriculum.

 They also generate data to show that you are making a measurable impact, essential for your Green Flag award.
 Don't forget to include reuse messages in your Eco Code to give them a high profile in your school.
 For an example primary school Eco Code, see right.
-For more information on Eco-Schools see www.eco-schools.org.uk.